 The bill amends several sections of the Code of Alabama 1975 to revise the deadlines for candidates to qualify for general elections, specifically to align with national political party conventions.
-Key changes include the adjustment of deadlines from 76 days to 71 days before the primary or general election for finalizing nominations and submitting notifications of withdrawal.
+Key changes include the adjustment of deadlines from 76 days to 71 days before the primary or general election for finalizing nominations and notifying the judge of probate regarding withdrawal from nominations.
 Additionally, the bill specifies that any amendments to candidate certifications filed after the 71-day deadline will not necessitate reprinting of ballots, and candidates who withdraw after this deadline will still have their names appear on the ballot, although votes for them will not be certified.

 Further amendments include changes to the certification process for candidates, with the Secretary of State required to certify nominations and independent candidacies 69 days before the general election, down from 74 days.
-The bill also updates the language regarding the filing of nomination certificates and petitions, changing "office" to "Office" and adjusting the filing deadline from 82 days to 74 days before the election.
-These revisions aim to streamline the election process and ensure that the timelines are more manageable for candidates and election officials.
-The act is set to take effect immediately upon passage.
+The bill also updates the language regarding the filing of nomination certificates and petitions, changing "office" to "Office" and adjusting the filing deadline for presidential nominations from 82 days to 74 days before the election.
+These revisions aim to streamline the election process and ensure that Alabama's election laws are consistent with national practices.

 Statutes affected: